pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/steps.md

 ---
 title: Steps
-createTime: 2025/03/24 20:10:59
+createTime: 2025/10/08 14:40:30
 icon: streamline:steps-number
 permalink: /en/guide/markdown/steps/
 ---

 ## Overview

-Sometimes, you need to display content in progressive steps.
-You can achieve this using the `steps` container.
+When you need to present content as sequential steps, you can use the `steps` container to achieve this.

 ## Syntax

-Within the `steps` container, use ordered (or unordered) lists to represent steps.
+Within the `steps` container, use ordered lists (or unordered lists) to represent steps.
 You can use any Markdown syntax inside the container.

 ````md
 ::: steps